 A man in Athens, Georgia, recently made headlines after he was arrested for smashing a car window to rescue a dog trapped in a hot car.

+Authorities later dropped the charges against Hammons, but his experience is a reminder as we head into the warmer months.
 While you may enjoy taking your canine companion for a ride during the dog days of summer, experts advise pet owners not to leave dogs, cats or any other pets unattended in the car.

 On an 85-degree day, the temperature inside a car with the windows cracked can reach 110 degrees Fahrenheit in 10 minutes, according to the Animal Protection Institute.
 In 30 minutes, the interior can reach up to 120 degrees.

 Such temperatures can be deadly for dogs, which don’t sweat like humans do.
 Dogs cool down only by panting and drooling, meaning it's much easier for them to suffer from heat exhaustion.

 Animals can sustain brain damage or even die from heatstroke in 15 minutes, so even a brief stop at the store could be deadly.

 In 2012, Ernie Ward, a veterinarian at Seaside Animal Care in Calabash, North Carolina, spent 30 minutes in a hot car to demonstrate how dangerous it is to leave your pet unattended.
 By the end of the experiment, the car had reached 117 degrees even with all the windows open 2 inches.